About Candlelighters

 Southern Oregon Co-Chair

 Ruth is a native to Southern Oregon.
 She was the chapter chair from January 2011 until 2017, when Kimberly Bruhn took over.
 Ruth’s daughter was diagnosed with Rabdomyosarcoma the summer of 2008.
-She’s now 25, lives in GA, married and doing well.
+She is now 25, lives in GA, married and doing well.

 Contact Ruth